nxdavar/todo-flask/README.md

 7. Start the backend server by typing in npm run start-backend (this not the application you will be interacting with, the application you will be interacting with is the frontend application located at http://localhost:3000)

 You might have to restart the frontend in order for the app to work as expected.
-Now the application should work as intended.
 If you are curious and want to view updates to the backend, in another window navigate to http://localhost:5000/todos